ndlryan/Project3/README.md

     * "00–15" interpreted as 2000–2015, not 1900–1915.
   - Rule: Closer to the present takes priority.
   - Any unresolvable dates were preserved but marked as missing (NaT).

+### 1.3 Suspicious Records
+  - Titles with very short original_title were extracted into "suspicious_records.csv"
+  - These records were not removed #  from the main dataset, ensuring no analysis bias.

+### 1.4 Deduplication
+  - Checked primary key: id.
+  - Found and removed 1 duplicate, saving as "clean-data.csv"
+  - This file is the base dataset for all analyses.

+### 1.5 Headers
+  - Extracted and stored column headers for later reference.